last updated: 3/13/2023

 Yes.
 ALL students participate as individuals.
-A team is defined as 4 students that attend the same school (See next question for eligibility).
-For example, if Elon Elementary School has 3 students participating then Elon Elementary is not eligible for a team award, BUT each student from Elon Elementary is eligible for individual awards.
+A team is defined as four students that attend the same school (See next question for eligibility).
+For example, if Elon Elementary has three students participating, then Elon Elementary is not eligible for a team award, BUT each student from Elon Elementary is eligible for individual awards.

 The answer is a perfect number … 6.
-(New for 2016 … An additional 6 students may participate but are not eligible for the school team, awards or an invitation to the State Finals.)
+(New for 2016 … An additional six students may participate but are not eligible for the school team, awards, or an invitation to the State Finals.)

 Can the Sponsor be a parent?

 Yes.
-However, the parent must be given permission by the school to be the sponsor.
+However, the school must permit the parent to be the Sponsor.

-Please send Jim Beuerle an email at firstname.lastname@example.org to be put on an e-mail contact list.
-Note: It seems that any person trying to email from a Yahoo! account is having issues with our spam filter.
+Note: Anyone trying to email from a Yahoo! account is having issues with our spam filter.
 I am not getting messages.
+Please email Jim Beuerle at firstname.lastname@example.org to be put on an email contact list.